-During the year ended November 30, 2018, the Company entered into an Option Agreement with Arctic Star Exploration Corp. ("Arctic Star") to earn a 60% interest in Arctic Star's wholly-owned Stein Diamond Project in Nunavut, Canada.
-The Stein Diamond Project consists of 4 contiguous prospecting permits covering an area of 1,065 square kilometers on the Southern Boothia Peninsula, 45 kilometers from tide water, and 85 kilometers northwest of the community of Taloyoak.
-The Company can acquire a 60% undivided interest in the Stein Diamond Property by conducting detailed ground geophysics on high priority airborne targets, discovering kimberlite by drilling, trenching or in outcrop, and by converting prospecting permits to mineral claims by February 1, 2020.
-Should kimberlite be discovered, a Joint Venture would be formed with an initial 60/40 contributing relationship.
+During the year ended November 30, 2018, the Company entered into an option agreement with Arctic Star Exploration Corp. ("Arctic Star") to earn a 60% interest in Arctic Star's wholly-owned Stein Diamond Project in Nunavut, Canada.
+The Stein Diamond Project consists of 4 contiguous prospecting permits on the Southern Boothia Peninsula, NU.

+The Company can acquire a 60% undivided interest in the Stein Diamond Project by conducting detailed ground geophysics on high priority airborne targets, discovering kimberlite by drilling, trenching or in outcrop, and by converting prospecting permits to mineral claims.
+Upon discovery of kimberlite, a joint venture would be formed with an initial 60/40 contributing relationship.
 The project has a Class A land use permit that includes drilling.